legokichi/pebble/readme.md

 Pebble
 ======================
-  Pebble is a dialect of the Lisp programming language translated to CoffeeScript.
+  Pebble is a dialect of the Lisp programming language translated to JavaScript.

 Function
 ----------